alexcheng1982/docker-magento2/README.md

 ## FAQ

+### How to update Magento 2 version?

+To update Magento 2 version, fork this repository and modify `update.js`.
+In the `versions` array, add a new version with Magento 2 version number and PHP version.
+The base image [docker-apache2-php8](https://github.com/alexcheng1982/docker-apache2-php8) has PHP versions `8.1`, `8.2`, and `8.3`.

+Run `update.js` using NodeJS.
+Files of the new version will be generated in directory `versions/<version_name>`.
+Run `docker build` in the version's directory to build the container image.

 ### How to use a different port?

 If the default port `80` cannot be used for some reasons, you can change to a different port.
 Simply change the `MAGENTO_URL` from `http://local.magento` to add the port number, for example, `http://local.magento:8080`.
 You may also need to modify `docker-compose.yaml` file to update the exported port of the Magento container.